Unity Assets

 Relationships System

-- Player-to-player trust and cooperation tracking in multiplayer
+- Party trust and cooperation tracking in co-op

 Buff & Status Effect Manager

-- Boss mechanics: Enrage timers, immunity phases, aura damage
+- Boss mechanics: enrage timers, immunity phases, damage auras

-- Status UI: Clear buff/debuff display with remaining duration
+- Status UI: clear icons with remaining duration

 Spawn & Wave System

-- Horde night enemy waves with escalating difficulty
+- Enemy waves with escalating difficulty — horde nights, arenas, tower defence

-- Object pooling for hundreds of enemies without performance drops
+- Object pooling for hundreds of entities without frame drops

 Companion System

-- Pet wolves, falcons, and rideable mounts that follow the player across biomes
+- Pets, wolves, falcons and rideable mounts that follow you across the world

-- Party system: recruit NPCs as temporary combat companions
+- Party recruitment: NPCs as temporary combat companions

-- Escort missions: rescued NPCs follow the player to safety
+- Escort flows: rescued NPCs follow the player to safety

-- Formation walking: companions spread into V-shape during group travel
+- Formation movement — companions spread out during group travel

 Need Help?